OutdoorCoder/postback-delivery/README.md

   Folder: www      - Holds php files.
 Folder must be named www to work with apache server

     index.php      - PHP server.
-Takes in http requests, turns them into Postback objects, then pushes them to Redis
+Takes in http requests, turns them into Postback objects, then pushes them to Redis Postback.php   - Defines the Postback object.
+It will validate any new Postback objects and set a field IsValid for each object.

  ##### Other Files: